jcubic/jquery-terminal-wiki/Webpack-&-Babel.md

 that have working configuration of webpack with PrismJS.

-> NOTE: old syntax `define=>false` no longer work with latest webpack and import-loader.
+> NOTE: old syntax `define=>false` no longer work with latest webpack and imports-loader.